 A systematic review from 2020 looked at the big picture — and the researchers found that weighted blankets offered limited benefits in limited settings, with limited populations.
 In other words, a weighted blanket can work for some individuals.

 That’s hardly a rave review, but the good news for the weighted blanket crowd is that the main problem the systematic review acknowledged was that more research was needed.
 Evidence currently is sparse, yet the researchers did find some reasons to consider weighted blankets an appropriate therapeutic tool for anxiety, even though they stopped short of confirming any value.

 Even though some folks love weighted blankets, there are those who might not.
 (For some, it might feel as enjoyable as a full-body version of a compression sock.)
 Either way, anxiety is treatable by many other means — and many of which are proven to be effective, not to mention easier to carry.

 If you’re currently coping with anxiety, here’s the most important piece of advice we can give you: Don’t do it alone.

 Anxiety disorders can be profoundly complicated, overwhelming conditions with a variety of side effects that go well beyond what we’ve mentioned here, and if your problem has started to affect your relationships, work or happiness, then the symptoms are frankly not something you can deal with alone.

 Your best bet is to contact a healthcare professional and start asking questions.
-Telling a healthcare provider or mental health professional about your issues, symptoms and goals for improvement is the first and best step toward receiving proper treatment for your anxiety.
-And from there, that expert will be able to suggest anxiety treatment options.
+Telling a healthcare provider and getting anxiety treatment online to help your symptoms and reach goals for improvement is the first and best step.

 Sure, those may include some heavy blanket time.
 A mental health professional might also (or instead) suggest therapy, medication or other lifestyle changes.